 After creating a blank module, if you hover over the Slides menu at the top of the Module Editor [?]

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX. you can see this auto-generated slide, with its default name “New Slide”.
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options. you can see this auto-generated slide, with its default name “New Slide”.